Back to Blog

 Risk Distribution Evolution

 Animation 6: Portfolio loss distribution building from 100 to 10,000 simulations.
-Left: Histogram with VaR thresholds (90%, 95%, 99%) stabilizing.
-Right: VaR (red) and ES (blue) convergence demonstrating Monte Carlo estimation consistency.
+Left: histogram with VaR thresholds (90%, 95%, 99%) stabilizing.
+Right: VaR (red) and ES (blue) convergence, showing Monte Carlo estimation consistency.

-Figure 5: Risk assessment summary.
-Top left: Final loss distribution with VaR/ES markers.
-Top right: Tail exceedance probability on log scale.
-Bottom left: Variance decomposition showing sector volatility dominance.
-Bottom middle: Component-wise VaR contributions.
+Figure 4: Risk assessment summary.
+Top left: final loss distribution with VaR/ES markers.
+Top right: tail exceedance probability on a log scale.
+Bottom left: variance decomposition showing sector volatility dominance.
+Bottom middle: component-wise VaR contributions.
 Bottom right: Q-Q plot showing approximate normality with slight tail deviation.

 Section 6: Extensions and Limitations